MakeItHackin/DEFCON29Badge/PCBFiles/ReadMe.md

-These are the Gerber Files used to make the PCBs
+These are the Gerber Files used to make the PCBs.
+Make your own!